 If you know you can’t pay a bill on time, think about getting a quick payday loan to pay the bill.
 If you will be able to get by on your next paycheck after paying the loan back, a cash advance can save your credit score, but don’t let payday loans become a habit.
 If you make a late payment, getting right back on track will eventually improve your score, but if you fall more than 30 days behind, the damage to your FICO score can haunt you for years.

 Don’t use more than 20% of your total available credit

 Another important factor in calculating your score is how much you owe compared to how much credit is available to you.
 According to Ulzheimer, 10% is ideal, but a ratio as high as 20% is acceptable.
 Unfortunately, banks are scurrying right now to raise interest rates before new regulations go into effect, and they’re also rushing to lower credit limits and cancel unused accounts, all of which make it more difficult to maintain an ideal ratio.

 Be aware of the limits on your credit accounts, watch closely for changes on your monthly statements, and don’t use more than 20% of your available credit on any card or in total.
-If you’re thinking about getting a home or auto loan, try to reduce your account balances even farther before you apply.
-If you’re working to pay down your debts before applying for new credit, remember that it may take a couple of months before reduced balances will appear on your credit report.
+If you’re thinking about getting a home or auto loan, try to reduce your account balances even farther before you get started.
+If you’re working to pay down your debts before requesting new credit, remember that it may take a couple of months before reduced balances will appear on your credit report.

 Preserve old accounts